halt-dos/wiki-base/docs/glossary.md

 In AWS, a Classic Load Balancer makes routing decisions at either the transport layer (TCP/SSL) or the application layer (HTTP/HTTPS), and supports either EC2-Classic or a VPC (virtual private cloud).

-##### **Clickjack**- Also known as: UI redressing, iframe overlay
+##### **Clickjack**

-Malicious technique where a user is tricked into clicking on a button or link on a website using hidden clickable elements inside an invisible iFrame.
+Also known as UI redressing, iframe overlay, it is a malicious technique where a user is tricked into clicking on a button or link on a website using hidden clickable elements inside an invisible iFrame.

 ##### **Cloaking**